FZJ-INM1-BDA/siibra-explorer/docs/usage/selecting.md

 ## Browsing regions

-An atlas will likely contain parcellated regions of interest.
-The interactive atlas viewer presents several ways of browsing the regions of interest.
+There exist several ways of browsing the parcellated regions in a selected parcellation in the interactive atlas viewer.

-### From viewer
+### From the viewer

-Each of the region is represented as a coloured segmentation in _slice views_ (and in most circumstances in _3d view_ as well). `mouse hover` on the segment will bring up a contextual menu, showing the name of the region.
+Each of the region is represented as a coloured segment in _slice views_ (and in most circumstances, in _3d view_ as well). `mouse hover` on the segment will bring up a contextual tooltip, showing the name of the region.

 [![](images/bigbrain_region_onhover.png)](images/bigbrain_region_onhover.png)

-### From quick search
+### Using the quick search box

-The interactive atlas viewer provides a quick search tool, which allow user to quickly find a region of interest by keyword
+Using the quick search box, regions of interest may be searched using keywords.

 [![](images/bigbrain_quicksearch.png)](images/bigbrain_quicksearch.png)

 [![](images/bigbrain_quicksearch_hoc.png)](images/bigbrain_quicksearch_hoc.png)

-### From hierarchy tree
+### Using the hierarchical tree

 To view the full hierarchy, `click` the _hierarchy tree_ button.